George Lucas: Philanthropy

 Lucas is the wealthiest film celebrity in the world.
-His personal net worth is estimated to be between $7.5–9.4 billion.
+His personal net worth is estimated to be between $7.5–9.4 billion, making him one of the richest people in the entertainment industry.
 Lucas has pledged to give half of his fortune to charity as part of an effort called The Giving Pledge led by Bill Gates and Warren Buffett to persuade America's richest individuals to donate their financial wealth to charities.

 George Lucas Educational Foundation

 In 1991, The George Lucas Educational Foundation was founded as a nonprofit operating foundation to celebrate and encourage innovation in schools.
 The foundation's content is available under the brand Edutopia, in an award-winning web site, social media and via documentary films.
-Lucas, through his foundation, was one of the leading proponents of the E-rate program in the universal service fund, which was enacted as part of the Telecommunications Act of 1996.
+Lucas, through his foundation, was one of the leading proponents of the E-Rate program in the universal service fund, which was enacted as part of the Telecommunications Act of 1996.
 On June 24, 2008, Lucas testified before the United States House of Representatives subcommittee on Telecommunications and the Internet as the head of his Foundation to advocate for a free wireless broadband educational network.

 Proceeds from the sale of Lucasfilm to Disney

-In 2012, Lucas sold Lucasfilm to The Walt Disney Company for a reported sum of $4.05 billion.
+In 2012, Lucas sold Lucasfilm to the Walt Disney Company for a reported sum of $4.05 billion.
 It was widely reported at the time that Lucas intended to give the majority of the proceeds from the sale to charity.
-A spokesperson for Lucasfilm said, "George Lucas has expressed his intention, in the event the deal closes, to donate the majority of the proceeds to his philanthropic endeavors."
+A spokesperson for Lucasfilm said: "George Lucas has expressed his intention, in the event the deal closes, to donate the majority of the proceeds to his philanthropic endeavors."
 Lucas also spoke on the matter: "For 41 years, the majority of my time and money has been put into the company.
 As I start a new chapter in my life, it is gratifying that I have the opportunity to devote more time and resources to philanthropy."